Stephen Sondheim Theatre: 2009 reconstruction

-From 2004 to 2009, the old theater was replaced with a 1,055-seat theater designed by Cookfox, architects of the Bank of America Tower.
+From 2004 to 2009, the old theater was replaced with a 1,055-seat theater designed by COOKFOX, architects of the Bank of America Tower, with Adamson Associates Architects as the architect of record.
 The rebuilt theater covers 50000 ft2.
 Severud and Tishman had to excavate up to 70 ft below street level, since the new auditorium could not rise above the old facade.
 This makes the theater one of two subterranean houses on Broadway.
 The ground-level entrance contains the mezzanine, with the orchestra level located below.
 The ground level has a bar and cafe, and there is an upper mezzanine with a restaurant.
 Two-thirds of the seating, as well as a lobby bar, are at orchestra level.
 The interior retains artifacts from the original structure.
 These artifacts include the original emergency-exit doors and the plaster frieze from the auditorium.

 The theater's interior was designed to meet Leadership in Energy and Environmental Design (LEED) Gold green-building standards.
-The environmental features include recycled wall panels, locally-quarried marble, and waterless urinals.
+The environmental features include recycled wall panels, locally quarried marble, and waterless urinals.
 This makes the Stephen Sondheim Theatre the first Broadway theater to meet LEED standards.
 The rebuilt theater's design was influenced by input from numerous government agencies, theatre companies, and other organizations.
 For instance, the women's restroom was designed with 22 stalls, three times the number required under building code, and the men's restroom was designed with 10 stalls, one and a half times the code requirement.
 In addition, the Stephen Sondheim is fully accessible under the Americans with Disabilities Act of 1990, with 20 viewing stations, a drinking fountain, and a restroom for disabled guests.